fabric8io/docker-maven-plugin/doc/manual.md

 * **docker.wait.log** Wait for a log output to appear.
 * **wait.exec.postStart** Command to execute after the container has start up.
 * **wait.exec.preStop** Command to execute before command stops.
-* **docker.wait.killafter** Time in seconds to wait between sending SIGTERM and SIGKILL to a container when stopping it.
+* **docker.wait.kill** Time in milliseconds to wait between sending SIGTERM and SIGKILL to a container when stopping it.
 * **docker.wait.shutdown** Time in milliseconds to wait between stopping a container and removing it.
 * **docker.workingDir** Working dir for commands to run in